fubar2/piloadcell/README.md

 # piloadcell
-Python code for raspberry pi, load cell and hx711 converter
+Python code for plotting weight over time using a raspberry pi zero w, 10kg load cell and hx711 converter

 Includes code to generate tab delimited averaged readings sampled every (e.g.) minute so we can evaluate drift and figure out how to compensate for temperature.
 Also includes a flask server to get plots of current accumulated data from the output